Unlock Scotland's Larder with Scottish Grand Tour

 Bag a window seat and you can look out on spectacular views across the bay.
 From here, you can spot sailing boats, wildlife, a castle and even the occasional palm tree!

-The train to Plockton leaves from Inverness and journey time is a little under two and a half hours.
+Plockton is just 13 minutes on the train from Kyle of Lochalsh.
+Or if travelling from Inverness the journey time is a little under two and a half hours.

 Oban Seafood Hut, Oban